arocks/edge/README.md

 [docs]: http://django-edge.readthedocs.org/

-## Quick start:
+## Quick start (Linux)

 Before creating a new project from this template, you need to create a fresh virtual environment and install Django:

 1. `$ python -m venv ./myenv`
-2. `$ source ./myenv/bin/activate.fish` (use the appropriate activate script based on your shell)
+2. `$ source ./myenv/bin/activate` (use the appropriate activate script based on your OS/shell)
-3. `$ python -m pip install -U pip django`
+3. `$ python -m pip install -U pip wheel django`

 Create your new _edgy_ django project (Replace `edgy` in all commands to the name of your project):

-1. `$ django-admin.py startproject --template=https://github.com/arocks/edge/archive/django3.zip --extension=py,md,html,env edgy`
+1. `$ django-admin startproject --template=https://github.com/arocks/edge/archive/django3.zip --extension=py,md,html,env edgy`
 2. `$ cd edgy`
 3. `$ pip install -r requirements.txt `
 4. `$ cd src`